-Any assignment submitted after the specified due date will be assessed a penalty of 6% per day, unless the student can provide a legitimate reason for the delay.
-For information about legitimate reasons for academic concession, please see here.
-The previous policies do not apply to students with documented disabilities; all attempt will be made to accommodate such students including, but not restricted to, providing make-up assignments and tests
+For assignments that are missed for no legitimate reasons, there will be arrangements made for a make-up assignment, however, a penalty of 10% will be levied on this assignment.
+For assignments missed for legitimate reasons, the penalty will be waived.
+For information about what constitute legitimate reasons for academic concession, please see here.
+The previous policies do not apply to students with documented disabilities; all attempt will be made to accommodate such students including, but not restricted to, providing make-up assignments and tests.